bang590/JSPatch/README.md

 ```

 ####3. defineClass
-You can define a new Object-C class in JavaScript:
+You can define a new Objective-C class in JavaScript:

 ```js
 defineClass("JPViewController: UIViewController", {